 "Yes sir, I'll get this done tonight."
 He stuffed the refolded paper into one of his pockets.

 "Good.
 I will be expecting you and that completed assignment tomorrow then."
-Mr. Faust turned to the opposite direction to continue the day the way he pleased when Lucas called him back for a request.
+Mr. Faust turned away to continue his day the way he pleased when Lucas called him back.

 "You're taking his side!?"
 Lucas exclaimed while the trench coat student refrained from his nervous act.

-Mr. Faust adjusted his glasses by raising them up with two fingers.
-"He's only asking you for a simple request, and my curiosity has been piqued for a while ever since you became one of my students last year."
-He crossed his arms and turned patient, awaiting Lucas' next move.
+Mr. Faust raised two fingers to the bridge of his glasses, adjusting it.
+"He's only asking you for a simple request, and my curiosity had been piqued for a while ever since you became one of my students last year."
+He crossed his arms, awaiting Lucas' next move.

 Lucas was in a tight spot now.
 What consequences will fall upon him if he reveals his unusual white eyes?
-It may only be for two people, but one of them holds a high level of authority within the school.
-Who knows what he will do.
+It may have only been for two people, but one of them held a high level of authority within the school.
+Who knows what he will do?